madden1706/html_cv_template/README.md

 git checkout new_job_branch
 ```

 This repository can be pushed to a remote repo e.g. GitHub.
+[This StackOverflow thread](https://stackoverflow.com/questions/5181845/git-push-existing-repo-to-a-new-and-different-remote-repo-server) may be useful if you wish to do this.

 ### Building the Docker container